 We explore contemporary design from the most exciting designers, makers and dreamers across furniture, interiors and homeware at Dundee Design Festival 2024

-From now until Sunday 29th September, you can enjoy free exhibitions, workshops, talks and events and see the work of more than 180 designers all under one roof at Dundee Design Festival 2024 (DDF).
+From now until Sunday 29th September, you can enjoy free exhibitions, workshops, talks and events – and see more than 180 designs all under one roof at Dundee Design Festival 2024 (DDF).

 We visited the UK’s only UNESCO City of Design to explore this impressive exhibition.
 The festival harnesses the power of Dundee’s rich design heritage, its thriving contemporary design sector and a shared commitment within the city to utilise design as a transformative force.